marcfrei/scion-time/net/nts/readme.md

-The nts package was taken and modefied from
+The nts package was taken and modified from

 https://gitlab.com/hacklunch/ntp